Symmetries of Spin-Splitting Induced by Spin-Orbit Coupling in Non-magnetic Crystals: Spin-Splitting Hamiltonians in NCS Subgroups of the Cubic Parent Phase

 Besides the polarization $\vb*{P}$ , the cubic group has four other $\mathcal{I}$-odd irreps ($A_{1u}^+$, $A_{2u}^+$, $E_{u}^+$, and $T_{2u}^+$) that are non-polar and transform as different irreps than $T_{1u}^+$ .
 Each should lead to different combinations of bilinears $k_i\sigma_j$ (or higher order combinations) in the Hamiltonian.
+The number of linearly independent bilinears that transform to each other according to each irrep is determined by the dimensionality of the irrep.
 The form of these bilinears, which can be considered as sets of basis functions $\vb*{F}$ of the corresponding irreps, can be found using the irrep projection operators.
 We consider the projection operator $\hat{P}^{\Gamma_n}$ that projects the Hamiltonian it acts on onto the $\Gamma_n$ irrep.
 It is given (up to a multiplicative constant) by

 where the sum is over all symmetry operations $R$ in the point group. $\hat{P}_R$ is the symmetry operator and $\chi^{\Gamma_n}(R)$ is the character of $R$ in the irrep $\Gamma_n$.
 This form of the irrep projection operators follows a standard definition~\cite{Dresselhaus2007}, but it is not commonly applied on band Hamiltonians.
 Acting with $\hat{P}^{\Gamma_n}$ on the sum of all bilinears $k_i \sigma_j$ gives only the combinations of bilinears that transform as $\Gamma_n$.
 We perform this analysis for all $\mathcal{I}$-odd irreps with the help of the INVARIANTS~\cite{INVARIANTS_1} tool from the ISOTROPY Software Suite, which adopts a different algorithm~\cite{INVARIANTS_2} that gives equivalent results to Eq.~\ref{eqn:PO}.
 The results are shown in Fig.~\ref{fig:cubic}(a).